-About 1,200 Toronto Community Housing residents who pay rent-geared-to-income (RGI) also pay for electric heating.
-Under commitments set out in the Getting it done report, Toronto Community Housing has partnered with Toronto Hydro to help residents who pay rent-geared-to-income (RGI) also pay part of their electric heating bills under the electric heating relief program.
+About 1,400 Toronto Community Housing tenants who pay rent-geared-to-income (RGI) also pay for electric heating.
+Under commitments set out in the 2015 Getting it done report, Toronto Community Housing has partnered with Toronto Hydro to help tenants who pay rent-geared-to-income (RGI) and part of their electric heating bills.

 You will receive relief payments if: